 Use these extra hours after work to give time to your hobbies, whatever they may be.
-From painting, gardening, playing with a pet, playing an instrument…do whatever keeps a smile on your face.4.
-Put some music on and have a boogie!
+From painting, gardening, playing with a pet, playing an instrument…do whatever keeps a smile on your face.

 Many people are keeping spirits high during isolation by simply putting some good music on and dancing it out.
 Whilst this may sound like nonsense, research shows that dancing actually improves brain function and boosts memory!
 It also makes us happy, releasing more serotonin levels into our body.

 Music streaming services such as Spotify and Youtube also have hundreds of ‘productivity work playlists’ available, if music helps you focus whilst you work.